 The Colors of the Northern Lights

 It’s often misunderstood that the northern lights are only green.
-Magenta, blue and even deep red can be seen and photographed on nights where the aurora is most active.
+Magenta, blue, and even deep red can be seen and photographed on nights when the aurora is most active.
 Each gas (oxygen, nitrogen as molecules, and as atoms) emits a particular color depending on the energy of the particles.
 Because atmospheric composition varies with altitude, the aurora is mostly green at 100 to 240 km due to the charged particles interacting in a certain way with oxygen.
 Red doesn’t occur much, but when it does during high activity, it develops into red above 240 km altitude due to a different interaction with oxygen.
 A pink or magenta aurora is a mixture of green and red.
 Blue and purple are caused by the charged solar particles interacting with nitrogen from our atmosphere.
 It’s interesting to note that more temperate regions see more colorful displays of the aurora.
 That is because more energy is needed for the northern lights to be seen farther south.
 And more energy means more colors.
 Aside from that, you’re often looking at the aurora from far away, instead of standing under it and looking straight up.
 Think of this as standing next to a skyscraper trying to count how many stories it has.
 It’s probably easier to count windows from afar.

 This image was captured in the Netherlands during a very strong geomagnetic storm back in 2015.
 Notice that the primary color here isn’t green at all, but magenta – a color that is the result of mixing red and green.